 Voluntary severance pay refers to a special benefits package employers can offer an employee in hopes they’ll resign voluntarily.
 Unlike direct employment termination, employees have the option of turning down this offer.

-This option is often offered to employees when it benefits the company by reducing the costs of wages and perks.
+This option is often offered to employees when it benefits the by reducing the costs of wages and perks.
 Employers tend to offer this to employees who are close to retirement.

 Another reason employers might offer this option is to prevent possible layoffs due to downsizing.
 Voluntary severance packages are often a great deal for the employee, so the majority of times they will prefer to accept them.